fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 ## 1. Stop Node Operation

-Depending on your setup method, there are different ways to stop your node before setting a custom name.
+Depending on your setup method, there are different ways to stop your node before listing your node on a dashboard.

 <Tabs groupId="setup">
   <TabItem value="cli" label="LUKSO CLI" default>